 The public is informed of the decision of the environmental authority through its public posting, by both the environmental authority and the offices of the affected municipalities.
 The environmental authority is required to provide information upon request on the data it manages and ensure access to such data.

 111. Pursuant to Section 113 (15), (16) of the Environment Act, all authorities and government and municipal organisations are obliged to make available to the forestry authority data necessary for the operational review performed on areas not constituting a protected natural area.
-Decree 11/2010 (II.
+Decree 11/2010.
+(II.
 4.)
 FVM regulates the procedure of the review.
 Access to data relating to protected natural areas or Natura 2000 areas located in the area of forest planning must be made accessible by the forestry authority to the body responsible for nature conservation management of the protected natural area at least 30 days prior to the notice of the date of the preliminary hearing.
 The regulation also grants participation rights to NGOs in the preliminary hearing which have a scope of activity – set out in the statutes and the deed of foundation – that is affected by forestry conducted in the area drawn under forest planning.

-Article 6, paragraph 11 (participation in the permitting procedure of genetically modified organisms)
+Article 6, section 11 (participation in the permitting procedure of genetically modified organisms)

-112. The permitting procedure of genetically modified organisms (GMOs) in Hungary is laid down by Act XXVII of 1998 on Gene Technological Activities.
-The licensing authority issues authorizations based on the opinion of the Gene-technological Advisory Committee, provided that licensing falls under national competence.
-In permitting procedures falling under EU jurisdiction, domestic authority duties are fulfilled by the gene-technology authority which, during its duties fully cooperates with the Gene technological Advisory Committee, with the exception of administrative tasks.
-The authority for environmental protection, agrarian and industrial gene technology conciliates with the healthcare gene technology authority during permitting procedures of foodstuffs and feeding stuffs falling under EU jurisdiction.
-Healthcare gene-technology authority conciliates with the authority for environmental protection, agrarian, and industrial gene technology during permitting procedures falling under EU jurisdiction.
-Gene technological Advisory authority evaluates permission requests with regards to the opinion of the Gene technological Advisory Committee.
-The authorities may grant or deny permits even against to the Committee’s opinion.

-The representatives of the environmental, health protection, and consumer protection civilian organizations participate in the work of the Gene-technological Advisory Committee.
-The organizations work is regulated by FVM decree No. 128/2003.
-(XII.19.) on the organization and function of the Committee for the Review of Gene Technological Procedures.
+112. The permitting procedure of genetically modified organisms (GMOs) in Hungary is laid down by Act XXVII. of 1998. on Gene Technological Activities.

+Pursuant to relevant legal requirements the representatives of civil organizations aimed environmental health- and consumer protection – elected according to the procedure determined by them - participate in the Gene-technology Advisory Committee (GEVB).
+The activities of the committee are governed by Ministry decree 128/2003/FVM (XII.
+19.).
+Gene-technology authorities review permit requests for gene-technological activity with respect to the comments made by the GEVB.

+The environmental protection, agricultural and industry gene-technology authorities involve the healthcare gene-technology authority as professional authorities during permit processes falling under national jurisdiction.
+The healthcare gene-technology authority involves the environmental protection, agricultural and industry grade gene-technology authorities as professional authorities during permit processes falling under national jurisdiction.

+In permit processes falling under EU jurisdiction when national authority tasks are carried out by the competent gene-technology authority, it consults with the GEVB during the fulfilment of its tasks, excluding administrative matters.

-The gene-technological authority has to publish the draft permit in its official gazette and its website for public consultation, excluding data subject to commercial confidentiality, intellectual copyright or patent.
+The gene-technological authority has to publish the draft permit (without transport, export, import) in its official paper and its website for public consultation, excluding data subject to commercial confidentiality, intellectual copyright or patent.
 Comments on the draft can be made within 30 days from publication.
-The comments are evaluated by the Gene-technological Advisory Committee within 10 days, and sends its review to the gene technological authority.
-The authority finalizes, modifies, or denies the application after receiving the review from the Gene technological Advisory Committee.
+These comments are evaluated by the Gene-technological Advisory Committee within 10 days, and the competent authority has to reach a decision on the authorization within a further five days.

 16. Obstacles encountered in the implementation of Article 6

-113. Difficulties reported by the NGO sector:
+Problems reported by environmental- and nature protection civil organizations:

-It is the civil organization’s standpoint that education in active civilian participation should be strengthened, mainly through the educational system.
+It is the civil organizations’ standpoint that ability for active civil participation should be strengthened, mainly through the educational system.